-The protocol, informed consent form(s) (ICFs) and assent form(s), recruitment materials, and all subject materials will be submitted to the IRB/EC for review and approval.
+The protocol, informed consent form(s) (ICFs), recruitment materials, and all subject materials will be submitted to the IRB/EC for review and approval.
 Approval of the protocol and the consent forms must be obtained before any subject is enrolled.
 Any amendment to the protocol will require review and approval by the IRB/EC before the changes are implemented to the study.
-In addition, all changes to the consent/assent forms will be IRB/EC-approved; a determination will be made regarding whether a new consent/assent needs to be obtained from subjects who provided consent/assent using previously approved forms.
+In addition, all changes to the consent forms will be IRB/EC-approved; a determination will be made regarding whether a new consent needs to be obtained from subjects who provided consent, using previously approved consent forms.